-These moist pork chops are definitely comfort food for everyone that tastes them.
-My mom used to make these succulent chops and each and every time, not only could I not wait to eat them, but the recipe always came out the same: moist chops that melt in your mouth!
+These pork chops are definitely comfort food for everyone that tastes them.
+My mom used to make these tender chops and each and every time, not only could I not wait to eat them, but the recipe always came out the same: moist chops that melt in your mouth!

 My siblings and I still make this recipe.

-Cooking the pork chops in an electric fry pan at a constant temperature is the secret for these tender chops.
+Cooking the meat in an electric fry pan at a constant temperature is the secret for these juicy pork chops because it helps seal in the juices.

 Helpful tips